ruthenium044/Poppy/src/test.md

 Visit Playa de Benijo or Playa del Roque (wild, beautiful beaches)

 Afternoon: Beach nap at Playa Abama or stop at Cueva del Viento (if you're feeling active)

-# Day 11

-Do the last optional dive

 # Day 12